Vocation Entry 16 of 25

 Integrity test: Identify where stated values and actual incentives diverge under your influence.

-Stewardship test: Name one person or process you should develop rather than merely use.
+Stewardship test: Name one person or process you should develop rather than only use.

 Long-term test: Ask what the work and people become if your leadership pattern continues.